 Is Quantum Computing a Threat to Blockchain?
-Prepare Now! - YaNoticias
+Prepare Now! - YANoticias

 Pros:

-– Enhanced Security: Implementation of quantum-resistant algorithms can significantly bolster cryptographic defenses.
+– Enhanced Security: Implementation of quantum-resistant algorithms can significantly bolster cryptographic defences.

 – Future-Proofing: Investing in new technologies helps ensure blockchain remains robust as quantum computing evolves.